 We recognize that in all the schools of the University, the faculty, with the Provost, governs our students' academic experience.
-As previous committees that have examined University life have done, however, the Commission has considered aspects of our students' academic lives that may affect the nature of community, and it makes the following recommendations:
+As previous committees that have examined University life have done, however, the Commission has considered aspects of our students' academic lives that may affect the nature of community, and it makes the following recommendations.

-C.1.
-The Provost should convene an ad hoc committee immediately to reassess the quality of, and the role of faculty members in, advising across the schools.
+C. 1.
+The Provost should convene an ad hoc committee immediately to reassess the quality of, and the role of faculty members in, advising of undergraduates and graduate and professional students across the schools.
 Its report should be completed within a year.

 As other committees have done in individual schools, we have identified advising as an issue that affects all the schools of the University.
 Advising here concerns not only guidance in navigating academic requirements and professional mentoring, but also the provision of intellectual inspiration and models for adult conduct.
 The quality of advising is currently uneven in the schools, in undergraduate and graduate programs, and is particularly a problem in the first two undergraduate years.
 In a cross-school committee, the different schools could learn from what has worked and what have been persistent problems in other schools.
 The committee should consider whether faculty advising should be mandatory for all faculty or encouraged with special incentives and special attention during promotion decisions.
-In general the committee should seek ways to encourage additional faculty involvement in student life, inside and outside the classroom.
+In general, the committee should seek ways to encourage additional faculty involvement in student life, inside and outside the classroom.
 When the ad hoc committee on advising deliberates, it should seriously consider the option of assigning a faculty adviser to every student for the first two years.
 The ad hoc committee should also discuss the desirability of nonfaculty University advisers for students, including alumni/ae, upper-class students, and graduate students.

-C.2.
-The Provost and Undergraduate Deans of the appropriate Schools should call for the development of courses that would address: 1) the variety of cultures, races, religions and ethnic groups; 2) the history of cooperation and conflict among these groups; and 3) the social practices of stereotyping.
+C. 2.
+The undergraduate deans of the appropriate schools should use incentives to encourage the development of courses that would address: 1) the variety of cultures, races, religions and ethnic groups; 2) the history of cooperation and conflict among these groups; and 3) the social practices of stereotyping.
 Such courses should be well-advertised, capable of satisfying distributional requirements of the different undergraduate schools, and easily available and attractive to all students.
-In addition, the curriculum committees of the schools should consider whether these or similar courses already existing should be required.
+In addition, the curriculum committees of the schools should consider within the coming academic year 1994-95 whether these or similar courses already existing should be required.

-Discussion of mandatory courses on "diversity" or of "diversity requirements" has generated great controversy both at Penn and in other universities across the country, and it was also a subject of debate for the Commission.
-Unfortunately, such controversy tends to divide academic communities before it can heal them.
+Discussion of mandatory courses on "diversity" or of "diversity requirements" has generated great controversy both at Penn and in other universities across the country, controversy that has often divided academic communities rather than healed them.
 Previous reports on University life have directed each faculty in the University to examine its curriculum's integration of a wide range of viewpoints, traditions, and experiences, and the Commission supports that aim.
-While the Commission did not reach a consensus that recommending a mandatory course or requirement would help us strengthen the community at this time, it does strongly recommend that courses be created that will make it easier for students to learn more about the traditions, experiences, and viewpoints of those different from themselves, and to investigate the ways in which people tend to create stereotypes about other groups.
+While the Commission did not reach a consensus that a mandatory "diversity" course or requirement would help us strengthen the community at this time, it does strongly recommend that courses be created that will make it easier and more attractive for students to learn more about the traditions, experiences, and viewpoints of those different from themselves, and to investigate the ways in which people tend to create stereotypes about other groups.
 Course listings should flag existing courses that cover such issues.
-The Commission also believes that it is now time for the individual schools to consider the advisability of requiring that their students take such courses.
+In addition, the individual schools should be advised to consider the option of requiring that their students take such courses.
+Such examination should consider the fortunes of similar requirements at other colleges and universities, as well as the experiences and opinions of our own students.

 C. 3.
-The Provost and Undergraduate Deans should expand the number of courses taught in residences.
+The Provost and undergraduate deans should expand the number of courses taught in residences.